Taylor Davila

-Taylor Davila (born August 4, 2000) is an American professional soccer player who plays as a midfielder for Rio Grande Valley FC in the USL Championship.
+Taylor Jacob Davila (born August 4, 2000) is an American professional soccer player who plays as a midfielder for USL Championship club Louisville City.

 Club career

 Davila played with Real So Cal for most of his youth career before moving to the LA Galaxy academy and made an appearance for LA Galaxy II in the United Soccer League during their 2018 season.

 Davila plays college soccer at the University of California, Berkeley from 2018 onward.

 On February 11, 2021, Davila signed with USL Championship side LA Galaxy II.
 On February 15, 2023, Davila signed with USL Championship's Rio Grande Valley FC for their 2023 season.

+Davila joined Louisville City of the USL Championship on January 16, 2024.
+Then on December 6, 2024 he signed a multi-year contract.